BlueR00K/Note_Book_PY/OOP/multiple_inheritance.md

 ### 10. Limitation: Cooperative `super()` Only Works with New-Style Classes

 # All classes in Python 3 are new-style (inherit from `object`), so `super()` works as expected

 ---

+## 8. Summary and Key Takeaways

+- Multiple inheritance enables powerful code reuse but introduces complexity (diamond problem, MRO).
+- Always use `super()` in methods that may be overridden to ensure proper chaining.
+- Prefer mixins for sharing functionality across classes.
+- Avoid deep and complex hierarchies; document the inheritance structure and MRO.

+---